-One of the biggest benefits of mobile sites is that potential clients are already on their cellphone, and they can call you directly from your website simply by clicking on your phone number.
+One of the biggest benefits of a mobile-friendly website is that potential clients are already on their cellphone, and they can call you directly from your website simply by clicking on your phone number.
 This is less hassle than locating your number on a computer and then typing it into a phone, and it will result in improved communication between you and your customers.

 5. Your Customers Are Searching for You on Mobile

-If you have a brick-and-mortar location, customers are more likely to visit your website from their mobile device while they are on the go and looking for businesses to visit in person.
+If you have a brick-and-mortar location, customers are more likely to visit your website from their mobile devices while they are on the go and looking for businesses to visit in person.
 In fact, 88% of people who search for local businesses on their mobile phone will call or visit that business within 24 hours.
-That means optimizing your mobile site will not only improve your online traffic and sales, but your in-person sales as well.
+That means optimizing your mobile-friendly website will not only improve your online traffic and sales but your in-person sales as well.